Fadest/Cubelets/README.md

 ## How to use it?

-*Note: Because it's a test plugin only made to show an animation, it would only be fully functional if the surrounding blocks are the same as the video attached in the mail (https://www.youtube.com/watch?v=LYJ5j2KpZ7k), just as shown below:*
+*Note: Because it's a test plugin only made to show an animation, it would only be fully functional if the surrounding blocks are the same as this video (https://www.youtube.com/watch?v=LYJ5j2KpZ7k), just as shown below:*

 [img1]: https://i.imgur.com/8EYPAXr.png "Blocks"